Arabian Angelfish

 The Arabian Angelfish has bold colors but not the dominant personality seen in some other large angels.
 These angelfish are some of the shyest of the Pomacanthus group, but with a friendly disposition.
 Still as with most saltwater fish, they will not tolerate other angelfish and can be very aggressive towards its own kind, unless in a matched pair.
 As they become accustom and comfortable with their tank, they may pick on passive fish and any new tank mates.
 But as long as the pestered fish is not cowering and will still eat, they both should adapt.

-As long as correct tank parameters are met, Arabian Angels can acclimate and are moderately hardy as adults.
-The more secure this fish feels, the more they come out into the open.
+As long as correct tank parameters are met, the Arabian Angel can acclimate and is moderately hardy as an adult.
+The more secure this fish feels, the more it will come out into the open.
 Too small of a swimming area for these large angels results in a lack of full adult coloration, stress, and shorter life span.
-Aggressive tank mates will also prevent this angel from coming out and cause them stress.
+Aggressive tank mates will also prevent this angel from coming out and cause it stress.

 Arabian Angelfish are generally not considered reef safe.
 However you may be able to keep them with small polyp stony corals (SPS) and very noxious soft corals.
 Of course, those two types of coral are not typically kept together, but a tank full of one or the other would be quite spectacular.
 Keeping your angelfish well fed will also contribute to your corals not looking like an appetizer.